 Kinetic by Kurt

 Minneapolis-based Kinetic by Kurt excels at one thing above all; trainers and trainer accessories.
 While the company recommends this tire be used with its own trainer, it can be easily used with other brands.

 Wider than the average road bike tire and with a folding bead, initial installation can be a bit challenging, but the upside is that it stays sturdy and firmly installed for long periods of use.

 Consisting of a special rubber compound developed in partnership with Taiwanese tire manufacturer Kenda, these tires are specifically engineered to work with trainer rollers while resisting wear and heat buildup.

-It is designed to fit road bikes with 700c wheels and isfr made in an eye-watering green to let you know not to use it on the road.
+It is designed to fit road bikes with 700c wheels and is made in an eye-watering green to let you know not to use it on the road.

 The bright blue Insider comes with a folding bead, fits with a range of wheel sizes and widths, and weighs in at a sturdy 270g.

-They also offer some pretty solid customer service, with a warranty of three years from sale date or five years from manufacture date, whichever comes first.
+They also offer some pretty solid customer service, with a three-year warranty from the sale date or five years from the manufacture date, whichever comes first.

 The Insider is ideal for first-timers and occasional users, offering a quiet grippy ride for indoor sessions.

 Why You Should Use Indoor Trainer Tires